FugLong/TeensyMIDItoHID/README.md

 Pre-configured mapping files are available in the `mappings/` folder:

 - **Where Winds Meet**
-  - 36-key mode (`WWM36_MAPPINGS.txt`) - Full chromatic scale with modifier keys
-  - 21-key mode (`WWM21_MAPPINGS.txt`) - Natural notes only
+  - 36-key mode:
+    - `WWM36_DEFAULT_MAPPINGS.txt` - For PC (uses Shift/Ctrl modifiers for accidentals)
+    - `WWM36_TOUCHSCREEN_MAPPINGS.txt` - For PlayCover macOS (no modifiers)

-To use these mappings, copy the desired file to your SD card root and rename it to any name containing "MAPPINGS" with a `.txt` extension.
+To use these mappings, copy the desired file(s) to your SD card root.
+You can have multiple mapping files on the SD card and switch between them by pressing the profile switch note (default: C1 = note 24, configurable in CONFIG.TXT).

 ## Prerequisites